Comparing Left and Right Quotient Sets in Groups: Left vs. Right Quotient Sets

 Assume \(D_A\) has a non-diagonal clique of size 3 or greater.
-This is impossible if \(|A| \in \ps{1,2}\) by \autoref{lem:clique-impossible}.
+This is impossible if \(|A| \in \ps{1,2}\) by Lemma \ref{lem:clique-impossible}.
 If \(|A| = 3\), then the only possible triangles are \((1,2)(3,1) (2,3)\) and \((2,1)(1,3) (3,2)\).
 Since any \(D_A\) is invariant under transposition by \(T\), if \(D_A\) has a triangle, then it has both.
-Any other edge would either (1) connect the triangles to the diagonal, which is forbidden, or (2) connect the triangle to each other, which creates a component with more \(3\) vertices, contradicting \autoref{lem:clique-impossible}.
+Any other edge would either (1) connect the triangles to the diagonal, which is forbidden, or (2) connect the triangles to each other, which creates a component with more \(3\) vertices, contradicting Lemma \ref{lem:clique-impossible}.
 Thus, with $|A| = 3$, $D_A$ and $D_{A^{-1}}$ must have the same component counts.
-So we have shown for any group $G$ if $|A| \le 3$ then $|AA\inv|=|A\inv A|$.
+So, we have shown for any group $G$ if $|A| \le 3$ then $|AA\inv|=|A\inv A|$.

-Notice how the above proof does not use \autoref{lem:properties-of-D_A} \eqref{lemitem:no-symmetric-connections}, so it holds for any group, yielding the first part of the theorem.
+Notice how the above proof does not use Lemma \ref{lem:properties-of-D_A} \eqref{lemitem:no-symmetric-connections}, so it holds for any group, yielding the first part of the theorem.

 Next, suppose that $G$ has no elements of order $2$.
-Then note that the size of any clique in $D_A$ is at most 4 by \autoref{lem:clique-impossible}.
-We claim \(D_A\) cannot have a \(K_4\) other than the diagonal.
-Suppose $D_A$ did have such a $K_4$.
-Let the vertices of this \(K_4\) be \((1,j_1)\), \((2,j_2)\), \((3,j_3)\), \((4,j_4)\).
-Up to relabeling, we may assume \(j_1=2\).
-Further, we may assume up to relabeling that \(j_2=3\).
-This forces \(j_4 \in \ps{1,4}\), which implies it equals \(1\).
-Therefore, \(j_3=4\).
-This clique is impossible if \(G\) has no elements of order \(2\).
-Indeed,

-Therefore, $D_A$'s components are $K_3$'s and $K_2$'s. \autoref{lem:triangle-invariant} implies that $\phi$ induces a bijection on the $K_3$'s, and hence on the $K_2$'s as well, by an edge counting argument combined with the fact that there are no $K_4$'s.
+If $|A| = 4$, then Lemma \ref{lem:triangle-invariant} shows that $\phi$ preserves the number of connected components.
 Hence, we have shown if $G$ is a group with no elements of order 2 and $|A| \le 4$, then $|AA\inv| = |A\inv A|$. \end{proof}